KohaILS/koha-manual-zh-cn/source/tools.rst

 |image333|

 Once you have added all of the items click the 'Done' button.
+Click again on the 'Add item(s)' button to transfer the items from the barcode box to the batch.
 The resulting page will list the items you have selected.

 |image334|

 To print your labels, click the 'Export full batch' button.
 To print only some of the labels, click the 'Export selected item(s)' button.
 Either way you will be presented with a confirmation screen where you can choose your template and layout.
+If you're using a sheet of labels that is not complete, you can enter the starting label (labels are counted horizontally).

 |image335|